pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-08-03-beer-bread.markdown

 - baking powder
 - salt
 - easy
-Description: Beer bread takes me back to my childhood, as my dad would occasionally make it.
-I had some Blue Moon lying around after a friend left it over, so I decided to turn a bottle into some <a href='/misc/grains#whole-wheat'>whole wheat</a> beer bread for a small gathering.
-It's a super quick and easy bread that goes well on its own, or with any spread on top, like butter, jam, or <a href='/misc/nuts#peanuts'>peanut</a> butter
+Description: Beer <a href='/recipes/bread'>bread</a> takes me back to my childhood, as my dad would occasionally make it.
+I had some Blue Moon lying around after a friend left it over, so I decided to turn a bottle into some <a href='/misc/grains#whole-wheat'>whole wheat</a> beer <a href='/recipes/bread'>bread</a> for a small gathering.
+It's a super quick and easy <a href='/recipes/bread'>bread</a> that goes well on its own, or with any spread on top, like <a href='/misc/dairy#butter'>butter</a>, jam, or <a href='/misc/nuts#peanuts'>peanut butter</a>
 Instructions:
 - Preheat your oven to 375F, and lightly grease a loaf pan with olive oil